 If you are unsure, talk to your local healthcare provider or call Healthline on 0800 358 5453.

 If you live with a person who has COVID-19 or have spent at least 8 hours with them in the same residence, you need to get a test on their Day 3 and Day 7 of self-isolation.
 You do not need to get a test if you had COVID-19 in the last 3 months or completed your isolation as a household contact in the last 10 days.

 People at higher risk of severe illness from COVID-19 can get a free test from their doctor or community health provider.
 They will decide which type of test is best for you.

-If you want to get a test for another reason — for example, because you are visiting friends or whānau — you can now buy a RAT at some retail outlets.
+If you want to get a test for another reason — for example, because you are visiting friends or whānau — you can buy RATs at retail outlets.

 If you have had COVID-19 before

-if you are low risk and have COVID-19-like symptoms after a previous COVID-19 diagnosis, you do not need to take another test.
-Stay home and recover, until 24 hours after you no longer have symptoms
+you are at low risk of serious illness, you do not need to take another test.
+Stay home and recover, until 24 hours after you no longer have symptoms.

-if you have an underlying health condition or have COVID-19-like symptoms that are getting worse after a previous COVID-19 diagnosis, you should seek advice from a health practitioner or Healthline on 0800 358 5453.
+you have an underlying health condition or have COVID-19-like symptoms that are getting worse, you should seek advice from a health practitioner or Healthline on 0800 358 5453.